ChristElise/Custom-Linux-Iso-Creation/README.md

 ```bash
 kali@pentester:~$ git clone https://gitlab.com/kalilinux/build-scripts/live-build-config.git
 ```
-After downloading the repository we can then move into it and list its contents
+After downloading the repository we can then move into it and list its contents.
 ```bash
 kali@pentester:~$ cd live-build-config
 kali@pentester:~/live-build-config$ ls